 I don’t think human life should be occupied by a constant battling it out for one’s basic needs, or those of others for that matter.
 But in reality, survival’s the gig.
 For some this is a latent, pre-won struggle, that every now and then slaps them in the face.
 For others the fight is, necessarily, raw and very much day-to-day.
 Be it a tussle over basic resources or deep power, we are always only a few steps from potential conflict.

 More often that not, survival looks like keeping your head down, even — or particularly — when you are treated poorly or discriminated against.
-Sometimes though, being routinely minimised, and the threat of a total loss of dignity can mean the need to protect your psyche and self-worth overtakes your focus on physical safety or wellbeing.
+Sometimes though, being routinely minimised, and the threat of a total loss of dignity can mean the need to protect your psyche and sense of self-worth overtakes your focus on physical safety or wellbeing.

 “For some survival is a latent, pre-won struggle, that every now and then slaps them in the face.
 For others the fight is raw and very much day-to-day.